tedunderwood/avant/preregistration/FirstRegistration.md

-## Pre-registration for “Innovation, Publicity, and Change in Literary Culture”
+# Pre-registration for “Innovation, Publicity, and Change in Literary Culture”

 Because book reviews are richly recorded in published indexes, scholars of literary history have an unusual opportunity to compare literature’s textual history (in the books themselves) to its social history (who talked about those books, what they said, how widely it circulated).
 We plan to use this opportunity to study the rewards for innovation, and the way those rewards are related to change across relatively long spans of time (roughly 80 years).

+## Data

 **Textual data:** We’ll take a random sample of English-language fiction from HathiTrust Digital Library, from 1890 to 2000, keeping the number of volumes per decade constant.
 We’ll form a model of 300 topics (basing this number on a previous experiment by Underwood, Kiley, Shang, and Vaisey).
 For volumes not present in this sample, we can extrapolate topic proportions using a topic inferencer created by MALLET.